What is application management in Microsoft Entra ID?

 - Clean up – When your application is no longer needed, clean up your tenant by removing access to it and deleting it.

 There are several ways that you might manage applications in Microsoft Entra ID.
 The easiest way to start managing an application is to use a preintegrated application from the Microsoft Entra gallery.
 Developing your own application and registering it in Microsoft Entra ID is an option, or you can continue to use an on-premises application.

 The following image shows how these applications interact with Microsoft Entra ID.

-Many applications are already pre-integrated (shown as “Cloud applications” in the image above) and can be set up with minimal effort.
+Many applications are already preintegrated (shown as “Cloud applications” in the previous image in this article) and can be set up with minimal effort.
 Each application in the Microsoft Entra gallery has an article available that shows you the steps required to configure the application.
 For a simple example of how an application can be added to your Microsoft Entra tenant from the gallery, see Quickstart: Add an enterprise application.

 Your own applications